Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05b-stream-synapse-data-explorer.md

 ## Exercise 1: Provision a Synapse Analytics workspace and Data Explorer pool

+In this exercise, you will provision an Azure Synapse Analytics workspace and create a Data Explorer pool.
+These resources will provide a scalable environment for managing and analyzing large datasets using Kusto Query Language (KQL).

 ### Task 1: Create a Synapse Analytics workspace

+In this task, you will verify the pre-created Synapse Analytics workspace, Data Lake storage account, and Apache Spark pool within the resource group.
+You will also navigate to Synapse Studio from the Synapse workspace to begin managing and analyzing data.

 1. On the Azure portal, search for **Resource group (1)** and select for **Resource group (2)** from the services.